caievelyn/caievelyn.github.io/_posts/2020-10-18-ground-game.md

 ![2016 Presidential Campaign Field Offices](../figures/ground_game.PNG)

 While Clinton had a clear advantage in sheer number, various states that her campaign concentrated on still went red: Florida, Ohio, Michigan, and Pennsylvania.
-We also a see clear preference for both candidates to open up more offices in swing states, as solidly partisan states such as California and Texas saw few field offices.
+We also see clear preference for both candidates to open up more offices in swing states, as solidly partisan states such as California and Texas saw few field offices.

 I believe that including the ground game in this prediction is undesirable for two reasons: Firstly, there are still other factors that better explain the election in addition to field offices' locations, which don't immediately correlate with outcomes.
 Secondly, due to the COVID-19 pandemic, the ground game has been severely depressed.
 Because of differing levels of caution in regards to the risk of COVID-19 infection, the relationship between field office efforts and mobilization is further muddied.
 Even if certain door-to-door efforts are occuring, folks may not respond to a knock on the door in the middle of a pandemic.
 There are other avenues for the ground game to still be played: Through texting, phonebank campaigns, and snail mail.
 However, seeing as the strongest mobilization effects studied have been GOTV efforts and mobilization campaigns based out of field offices, rather than persuasion, I'd like to turn my attention to another part of the 2020 puzzle: demographic voting blocs.

 ## Demographics

 How will demographic changes shift the election this time around?
 The demographic data I looked at included race, gender, and region.
+The variables for my demographic model look at the changes in certain populations and the effect of said changes (population increases or decreases) on vote share.
+These population changes include racial (Asian, Hispanic, white, Black), gender (female and male, not including other genders), age (20-35 years of age, 35-45, 45-65, and 65+), and regional (New England, Mountain, Pacific, Central, Atlantic).
 Running a linear model on the change in demographics and its impact on Democratic vote share, we find that an increase in Black and female voters is associated with an increase in the Democratic vote share, whereas an increase in older voters leads to a decreased Democratic vote share.

 Next, I created a weighted ensemble using last week's expected Democratic 2-party vote share based off of polling and the voter eligible population and this week's predictions using demographic variables.
 The results can be seen in the maps below, which again exclude Vermont and D.C. due to data joins.
 Vermont and D.C. each have 3 electoral votes, which may sway the predicted winner depending on the prediction weightings.